The Salem Label

 In 1955, it was back to Miami, where in August Chaya Nash was working the Driftwood Room at the Nautilus Hotel (Miami Herald, August 21, 1955, p.
 13-D).
 A photo of Gail Quintal, the vocal headliner, is in circulation with a press release on the back from the Roney Plaza Hotel in Miami Beach, Florida.
 Ms. Quintal was booked into a show in the Bamboo Room at the Roney, starting October 2, 1956, along with Chaya Nash, pianist Tony Renard, and Serge Valdez and his Orchestra.

 What we hear on S- 1011 is a musical theater artist.
 Chaya Nash never repeated what seems to have been a very brief run on Broadway, but that's where her heart was.
-Both songs are musical theater numbers (stylistically; we don't know whether either was ever included in an actual stage production) and she interprets them well.
+Both songs are musical theater numbers (stylistically; we don't know whether either was ever included in a stage production) and she interprets them well.
 The Warren Knoble ork has three trombones, Glenn Miller style, and piano, guitar, bass, and drums.
 No superfluous strings, no choir.
 All nicely done, but where was the commercial demand?
 Listeners might like her record a little better today if Hillman had brought Dick Marx and his combo into the studio, but Chaya Nash would have sounded exactly the same.

 In October 1957, Hillman was asked to bring a Salem artist to Lackland Air Force Base, in San Antonio.
 The occasion was a benefit event arranged by Bob "Coffeehead" Larson, a Milwaukee DJ who had learned that many of the servicemen at Lackland were from Milwaukee.
 Toward the end of the month, Chaya Nash was flown to San Antonio with Hillman to entertain the troops.
 This was somewhat of a deal: Freddie Montell and the Crew Cuts were there, and Dot Records provided emissaries ("Coffeehead Entertains," Cash Box, November 9, 1957, p.
 27).